FlyinFeather/blog/_posts/2021-11-24-rescienceC.md

 ![image-20211123114716568](assets/img/ReScienceScreenshot1.png)

+## Article submission process

+I have been looking into this for some time with the hope that some of New Zealands amazing

+## Reviewing submissions

+All this has been done on github commits and actions that allow for some of the editor tasks and curation to be done automatically.

 ## `Typora` text editor

 There are many different markdown editors to pick from but generally they range from raw txt to a "what you see is what you get" type of editor.
 One option for this type of editor I like is called `typora`.

-#### Quick NOTE: *The configuration of image file locations can be hard to get configured correctly if, in my case you don't have a good grip of the relationship between relative and absolute paths when configuring image paths.*
+**Quick NOTE**: *The configuration of image file locations can be hard to get configured correctly if, in my case you don't have a good grip of the relationship between relative and absolute paths when configuring image paths.*

 ## Additional information